Skip to content

 Process.flag(:trap_exit, true)

-no longer spells doom for pid
+• death of a process linked to pid no longer spells doom for pid.

-, it’s just a simple rendering of the rules stated above.
-In the snippet, die
+The above observations can be summarized by the following snippet.
+This is not the actual definition of exit, it’s just a simple rendering of the rules stated above.
+In the snippet, die is a hypothetical function cleaning up after the process.

 target_info = Process.info(target)